ucldc/ucldc-docs/docs/dams/clipboard.md

 breadcrumbs: DAMS User Guide
 ---

-The Clipboard and Worklist, located at the bottom of the sidebar, are two temporary spaces for placing objects currently in your workflow or objets you're moving in the project folder hierarchy.
+The Clipboard and Worklist, located at the bottom of the sidebar, are two temporary spaces for placing objects currently in your workflow.
+They can also be used to move (or copy) project folders and/or objects.

 <a class="img-popup" href="{{ site.url }}{{ site.baseurl }}/images/worklist-and-clipboard.png">
   <img src="{{ site.url }}{{ site.baseurl }}/images/worklist-and-clipboard.png" alt="Screenshot of the clipboard" style="width: 500px">